krieselreihe/website/CONTRIBUTING.md

 ### Environment

-Tested with Node 10 and up..
+Tested with Node 10 and up.

 ### Setup